bhalgat20/Team-Homies-Innovation-Challenge6/README.md

     - Ability to extract required feature
     - Auto-retrain mechanism  over a period of time with live data
     - The model accuracy is around 90% with the current test data.
+    - ML model extended to logistic domain , which recommends a logistic company with least charge.